jcervas/class-cmu-84-721/syllabus.md

     * Chapter 3.
 Preferences: Partisanship and Ideology in State Publics (Anthony)
     * Chapter 4.
 Policies: The Outputs of State Government (Anthony)
     * Chapter 5.
 Parties: The Policy Effects of Party Control (STUDENT)
     * Chapter 6.
-Elections: Selection, Incentives, and Feedback (STUDENT)
+Elections: Selection, Incentives, and Feedback (Jesse)

 - **Thursday, November 16**:
   + Caughey and Warshaw, Dynamic Democracy